stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 #### Create BackupConfiguration:

-Now, create a `BackupConfiguration` crd to take a snapshot of `source-pvc` PVC.
-Once the  `BackupConfiguration` crd is created, Stash will create a CronJob to take a periodic snapshot of `source-pvc` volume.
+Now, create a `BackupConfiguration` crd to take snapshot of the `source-pvc` PVC.

-Sample `BackupConfiguration` crd YAML are given below,
+Below is the YAML of the `BackupConfiguration` crd that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1